-Revenues were \$5,543.1 million, \$3,906.9 million and \$3,495.8 million for 2017, 2016 and 2015, respectively.
-The increase of \$1,636.2 million, or approximately 42%, in 2017 compared to 2016 was primarily attributable to approximately 65% and 32% increases in revenue in our Power Solutions Group and Analog Solutions Group, respectively, which included an entire twelve-month period of Fairchild revenues in 2017 and \$155.1 million in revenues due to the change in revenue recognition on distributor sales during the first quarter of 2017.
+The increase in revenue from 2017 compared to 2016 of \$1,636.2 million, or approximately 42%, was primarily attributable to approximately 65% and 32% increases in revenue in our Power Solutions Group and Analog Solutions Group, respectively, as a result of increased demand for these products.
+The year 2017 included an entire twelve-month period of Fairchild revenue and \$155.1 million in revenue due to the change in revenue recognition on distributor sales.
+Excluding the one-time impact of the change in revenue recognition for the year ended December 31, 2017, revenue increased \$1,481.1 million, or approximately 38%.